Fatema-Nawrin/Orient-Watch/README.md

  [Live website link](https://fantastic-yeot-b15170.netlify.app/).

 ## Website Details
-- This iS an product review site which was created by react app.
+- This is an product review site which was created by react app.
 - To go to different pages without reloading page, react routes were used.
 - Reviews were added in both home and review page by using a custom hook.
 - In dashboard page, charts of sales and revenues were displayed by using react recharts.